 A range of acute and chronic clinical conditions have been described in which mast cells may be increased in numbers or display hyperreactivity.
-While a specific and consistent definition of mast cell activation syndrome (MCAS) has yet to be established, the condition is described as a chronic, multisystem disorder of inappropriate mast cell activation triggered by various stimuli.1-3 Clinical features may include inflammation, allergic-type responses, and non-specific symptoms ranging across cardiovascular, gastrointestinal, dermatologic, and respiratory systems.2,4,5 MCAS may be further classified as primary, secondary, or idiopathic based on the etiology, and the condition overlaps with various chronic diseases, disorders, and infections.2,3,5 The connection between MCAS and chronic illness is an intricate clinical topic, and confirming an MCAS diagnosis may be difficult;4,6 however, functional medicine is uniquely positioned to effectively investigate, treat, and support this complicated condition, as well as general mast cell regulation, through a systems biology approach to health.
+Mast cell activation syndrome (MCAS) is a condition described as a multisystem and chronic disorder of inappropriate mast cell activation triggered by various stimuli.1-3 Clinical features may include inflammation, allergic-type responses, and non-specific symptoms ranging across cardiovascular, gastrointestinal, dermatologic, and respiratory systems.2,4,5 MCAS may be further classified as primary, secondary, or idiopathic based on the etiology, and the condition overlaps with various chronic diseases, disorders, and infections.2,3,5

 Mast Cell Mediators & Chronic Conditions